atultyagi612/facial-recognition-Attendance-System/README.md

 **4 BACKUP**

-By the help of Backup option you can backup attendance file to a location and Also **email the attendance of a particular cleint to a email address** For this you just need to provide you email id and password in ```Backup_Database.py``` file by this email our program sent emails to the cleints/students , and also enable  [Less Secure apps](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4O60nbAZyuojxGT8ChwsTYs7rNyxh7NVUSxbq3ty6TyihvrsctF2ticq7qESTyYSxXe-T-e8ZO1B_clxbnl3cHiYHM1sQ) for your that email id.
+By the help of Backup option you can backup attendance file to a location and Also **email the attendance of a particular cleint to a email address** For this you just need to provide you email id and password in ```Backup_Database.py``` file by this email our program sent emails to the cleints/students , and also enable  [Less Secure apps](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4O60nbAZyuojxGT8ChwsTYs7rNyxh7NVUSxbq3ty6TyihvrsctF2ticq7qESTyYSxXe-T-e8ZO1B_clxbnl3cHiYHM1sQ) for your that email id. and the daily attendance also stored in the google drive spreedsheets for this you need to get API from [www.googleapis.com](www.googleapis.com)